-MID-SESSION EXAMINATIONS:
+MID-SESSION EXAMINATION:

-There will be two 60 minute mid-session examination.
-The mid-session exams will be held on Wednesday 16/04/07 (Week 5 of session - covering lecture topics from weeks 1-4) and Wednesday 14/05/07 (Week 9 of session - covering lecture topics from weeks 5-8).
+There will be one 60 minute mid-session examination.
+The mid-session exam will be held on Wednesday 22/04/07 (Week 6 of session - covering lecture topics from weeks 1-5).
 This examination will be held during the regular lecture time, and will commence at the start of the class (5pm).
-A lecture will follow each mid-session exam.
+A lecture will follow the mid-session exam.

-The mid-session exams are designed to assess progress toward learning objectives 1-6.
+The mid-session exam is designed to assess progress toward learning objectives 1-6.
 The criteria used for marking are correctness and clarity of written answers.

-Note there will be NO supplementary exam offered for the mid-session examinations.
-Students who fail to attend a mid-session examination will need to apply for Special Consideration through UNSW Central Administration.
+Note there will be NO supplementary exam offered for the mid-session examination.
+Students who fail to attend the mid-session examination will need to apply for Special Consideration through UNSW Central Administration.
 Special Consideration applications must be made within 3 days of the assessment component affected (and you should advise the Lecturer in Charge that you have made an application).
 You will need to provide full documentation of the reason for the absence (e.g., illness).

-Those students whose request is granted for Special Consideration for the mid-session examination will have their final mark reweighted according to the weight of the missed piece of assessment. (e.g. if consideration is granted for a student's absence from one mid-session examination, the combined marks on all the other pieces of assessment will be scaled up by a factor of 10/9).
+Those students whose request is granted for Special Consideration for the mid-session examination will have their final mark reweighted according to the weight of the missed piece of assessment. (e.g. if consideration is granted for a student's absence from the mid-session examination, the combined marks on all the other pieces of assessment will be scaled up by a factor of 10/8.5).